 An Illustrated Book of Bad Arguments.
 A reader recently wrote in asking if I could share a bit about the process of putting the book together and talk about how the project started.

 Blocher once claimed.
 That’s so truthful when it comes to project-based learning.
 There’s more to it than giving our kids a goal and then letting them go.
 PBL goes hand in hand with the 21st Century Fluencies.
+At its best, PBL is students working together on projects that they care about, taking ownership of their education, and becoming lifelong learners.
+Effective project-based learning has these characteristics: Real-World Oriented—A PBL lesson begins with a connection to the real world.
 6 Strategies for Encouraging Critical Thinking.
 I recently helped my 9-year-old son to complete a homework project for his class that had him analyzing a news article, answering questions, and then translating it into a different language.

 The purpose was to know what’s happening in another part of the world and then write about it in the language of the people affected.
 I watched my son work, and realized he copied and pasted, ran things through Google translate, and submitted it.
 Asking him what the article was about, his response was tell-tale.
 “I don’t know, I just answer the questions and then translate it.
 I don’t really think about it.
+Hold on a second, I said.
+The next day, he came back heartbroken.
 GIANT ROBOT FINGER ASSEMBLY.
 NOTE: There are 3 levels of difficulty - -from a simple one-piece finger, to a whole hand -- depending how far you go in the instructions.